NolanTrem/Columbia-3081/README.md

 # Circuit Analysis Laboratory Lab Reports

-A collection of lab reports and example work from EE3081 Circuit Analysis Laboratory.
+This repository will serve as a collection of lab reports, example work, and further exploration based on labs from from a circuit analysis laboratory course.